sameerbagwe/k8sLabSetup/README.md

 ### C] Setup CLI, Access the Cluster & Label the Nodes

-**Step 1:** Setup Kube config to authenticate and access the cluster

 ##### :memo: Connect to the first node
 ```bash
 multipass shell "$NODE_PREFIX"1